-Grades: 11-12 1.0 Credit/Science Credit Option Prerequisite: Biology I and Chemistry I
+Grades: 10-12 1.0 Credit/Science Credit Option Prerequisite: Biology I and Chemistry I Recommended Prerequisite: Principles of Health Science and Medical Terminology

 Students will conduct laboratory investigations/fieldwork, use scientific methods during investigations, and make informed decisions using critical thinking and problem solving.
 Topics will be presented through an integration of biology, chemistry, and physics.
 Students will study the structures and functions of the human body and body systems and will investigate the body's responses to forces, maintenance of homeostasis, electrical interactions, transport systems, and energy systems.
 Students will also analyze the relationship between anatomical structures and physiological functions of the human systems.
 This course is also listed in the Science Section of the Guidance Handbook.